-The Diploma in Christian Studies is a one-year introductory programme of 120 credits at level 5.
+There are three programmes that lead to the Diploma in Christian Studies qualification: Christian Leadership, Intercultural Studies, and Theological Studies.
+These are one year introductory programmes of 120 credits at level 5.

 Bachelor of Theology

 The Bachelor of Theology is a three year 360 credit degree at level 7 designed to provide a solid foundation in theological knowledge and reflection.